-Frangible target A target, such as a clay pigeon or tile, capable of being easily broken into two or more pieces when hit.
-Grain A common unit of measurement used in respect of the weight of a bullet (1 grain = 0.0648 grams).
+Frangible target A target, such as a clay pigeon or tile, capable of being easily broken into two or more Trangible target pieces when hit.
+Grain A common unit of measurement used in respect of the weight of a bullet (1 grain = $0.0648$ grams).
 A handgun retention device, worn on a competitor's belt.
 Loaded A firearm having a live or dummy round in the chamber or cylinder, or having a live or dummy round in an inserted or fitted magazine(s).
 The insertion of ammunition into a firearm.
 A geographical place within a course of fire.
 Match Personnel People who have an official duty or function at a match, but who are not necessarily qualified as, or acting in the capacity of, Match Officials.
 May Must Target(s) that incur penalties when hit.
 The rule or requirement does not apply to the particular discipline or Division.
 Original firearm manufacturer.
 The part of a round which causes a detonation or a shot to be fired.
-Props Items, other than targets or fault lines, used in the creation, operation or decoration of a D COF.
-Prototype A firearm in a configuration which is not in mass production and/or is not available to the ъ : general public A country or other geographical area, recognized by IPSC.
+Props Items, other than targets or Fault Lines, used in the creation, operation or decoration of a D COF.
+Prototype A firearm in a configuration which is not in mass production and/or is not available to the D : general public.
+A country or other geographical area, recognized by IPSC.
 The person, recognized by IPSC, who represents a Region.
 Replenishment or the insertion of additional ammunition into a firearm.
-Reshoot A competitor's subsequent attempt at a course of fire, authorized in advance by a Range D 1 Officer or an Arbitration Committee.
-A cartridge of ammunition used in a handgun or rifle.
+Reshoot A competitor's subsequent attempt at a course of fire, authorized in advance by a Range Officer or an Arbitration Committee.
+A cartridge of ammunition used in a handgun, pistol caliber carbine or rifle.
 The physical presentation of a person's body (e.g. standing, sitting, kneeling, prone).
 A bullet which passes completely through the barrel of a firearm.
 Optional but highly recommended.
 Aiming at a target without actually shooting at it.
 (Also "spring cap") A type of dummy round.
-Squib Any part of a round lodged inside the barrel of a firearm and/or a bullet which exits the G. barrel at extremely low velocity.
+Squib Any part of a round lodged inside the barrel of a firearm and/or a bullet which exits the Starrag barrel at extremely low velocity.
 The physical presentation of a person's limbs (e.g. hands by the side, arms crossed etc.).
-Start position The location, shooting position and stance prescribed by a COF prior to issuance of the G Start Signal (see Rule 8.3.4).
-Pointing the muzzle of a firearm at any part of the competitor's body during a course of fire when a handgun is held or touched while not securely holstered, or when a long gun is held T while a chamber safety flag is not inserted (see Rule 10.5.5).
-Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3) Т differentiates between them.
-A collection of approved targets that can only be seen from any single location or view.
-Onioaded A firearm which is totally devoid of any live or dummy rounds in its chamber(s) and/or in TIl di an inserted or fitted magazine(s).
-Removal of ammunition from a firearm. oprange The general area of a stage, shooting bay or range, rearwards of the default maximum safe angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a W/:11 course of fire (exception: see Rule 10.5.2).
-Will iviandatory.
+The location, shooting position and stance prescribed by a COF prior to issuance of the Start position Swaaning Start Signal (see Rule 8.3.4).
+Sweeping Pointing the muzzle of a firearm at any part of the competitor's body during a course of fire when a handgun is held or touched while not securely holstered, or when a long gun is held while a shamber safety flag is not inserted (see Pule 10.5.5) Targat(s) while a chamber safety flag is not inserted (see Rule 10.5.5).
+A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3) differentiates between them.
+Target Arroy A collection of approved targets that can only be seen from any single location or view.
+A concerton of approved targets that can only be seen normany single location of view.
+Olloaded an inserted or fitted magazine(s).
+Unloading Removal of ammunition from a firearm.
+The general area of a stage, shooting bay or range, rearwards of the default maximum safe angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a course of fire (exception: see Rule 10.5.2).
+Will 111 itundutory.